Legion2/open-cue-cli/Readme.md

 These profiles are just the exported files when you export a profile in iCUE.
 When export profiles from iCUE only select "Lighting Effects" in the export settings.

-Profiles are grouped into games, this is because the SDK was designed for iCUE Game integration.
+Profiles are grouped into directories, which normally belong to games because the SDK was designed for iCUE Game integration.
-So each subdirectory of `GameSdkEffects` represents a game and contains all its profiles and a `priorities.cfg` file.
+Each subdirectory of `GameSdkEffects` is a group of profiles and contains a `priorities.cfg` file.

 ### Use own profiles/effects
-The subdirectories of `GameSdkEffects` correspond to games, but you can also create own subdirectories.
+The subdirectories of `GameSdkEffects` normally correspond to games, but you can also create own subdirectories.
 If you want to add your own profiles/effects, create a new directory in the `GameSdkEffects` directory called `profiles`.
 Create a new text file named `priorities.cfg` in the `profiles` directory.